Verify Emails using Auth0

 If you have requirements preventing you from using Auth0's built in flow or you need to bulk set a large number of users, we have API endpoints to help.

-Lastly, if you have users from enterprise connections, some of those connections have special email verification workflows, please read more about that to see if you need to take advantage of those features.
+Lastly, if you have users from enterprise connections, some of those connections have special email verification workflows.
+To learn more, read Special Verification Support.

 A common way to verify emails with Auth0 is to email a magic link, or verification link, to the user.
 When the user clicks the link, the user's